robang74/git-functions/README.md

 Configure functions:

-* ccache: set the password cache for 1h of inactivity, deal with .gitpasswd
+* pcache: set the password cache for 1h of inactivity, deal with .gitpasswd
 * editorset: set your default editor

 Pure git functions which alter also the remote repository: